How the Hootenanny Mass Invaded the Church

 Anti-Catholic Masonry provided the energetic force.
 It was received more directly “at the broad end of the wedge” by Bugnini (Masonic code-name “Buan”).
 But the “business end” of the destruction was most immediately effected among the laity by Bugnini associate, Rembert Weakland‘s introduction of the Hootenanny Mass in the middle 1960s.
 This claim is contestable, but is supported by the laity’s relatively less intense involvement in the particulars of the Liturgy, while the influence of music tends to be more pervasive and immediate among the laity.

-Culture-spam in a portable box: Most American families couldn’t afford a radio even as late as the start of World War II–just as most couldn’t afford to own a T.V. in the early 1950s.
+Portable culture-spam in a container of the size of a pack of cigarettes: Most American families couldn’t afford a radio even as late as the start of World War II–just as most couldn’t afford to own a T.V. in the early 1950s.
 Pianos were still widely owned, still played, and voices were still used, for making our own music.
 But by the time of the Hootenanny Mass, millions of inexpensive transistor radios were pedaling junk-culture to a people, whose ancestors had never known such a thing…and who themselves knew nothing else.

-But by the time in the 1960s of the intrusion of the new Mass and the introduction of guitars and inane, non-devotional or catechetical lyrics, most people had already ceased singing in their daily lives.
-Their formerly vigorous, if informal, involvement with the musical aspect of culture was reduced to passive consumerism, rendering them vulnerable to consciously planned harm against their religious culture.
+But by the time in the 1960s of the intrusion of the new Mass and the introduction of culturally dumbed-down guitar music and inane, non-devotional or catechetical lyrics, most people had already ceased personally singing in their daily lives.
+Their formerly vigorous, if informal involvement with the musical aspect of culture was reduced to passive consumerism, rendering them vulnerable to consciously planned harm against their religious culture.

-This adverse turn of circumstances necessarily involved the activation in common cultural life of certain latent, dangerous potentials inherent in the musical and poetic arts, to which the specialized music of the Church was not immune in a time of the decline of zeal and rise in the desire for accommodating the spirit of the world.
+This adverse turn of circumstances, the degradation of cultural life under conditions of poor religious and ethical formation—actually, a vacuum of proper catechesis—necessarily exposed the laity to certain latent, dangerous breakdown-products to which the musical and poetic arts are inherently at-risk, to which the specialized music of the Church was not immune in a time of the decline of zeal and rise in the desire for accommodating the spirit of the world.

 History found in original sources can be condensed into a simple thought-picture of ancient Greek philosophy’s warnings about the dangers of certain scales, rhythms and tempos.
 These attributes are not abstract technicalities, they are the most immediate, tangible and visceral aspects of music.